abdza2003/HyperMart/README.md

 ### 7.Performance Monitoring with Sentry.io 🚨
 The app integrates Sentry.io to monitor performance and track errors in real time.
 In case of any issues, developers are immediately notified, allowing for quick debugging and a smoother user experience.

+### 8.Deep Linking Implementation 🔗
+The app incorporates Deep Linking, enabling users to navigate directly to specific content or pages within the app from external links.
+This enhances user engagement, improves marketing campaigns, and provides a seamless experience when opening shared links.